UK Stocks-Factors to watch on July 31

 sell 50 percent of its Zaldivar copper mine in Chile to copper miner Antofagasta

-Plc for $1 billion in cash, and both parties stressed that this was
+Plc ANTO.L for $1 billion in cash, and both parties stressed that this was just

 * INTERCONTINENTAL HOTELS : Starwood Hotels & Resorts Worldwide Inc